RPGroup-PBoC/mscl_survival/doc/appendix_D_logistic_regression.md

 &nbsp;&nbsp;&nbsp;&nbsp;In this work, we were interested in computing the survival probability under a large hypo-osmotic shock as a function of MscL channel number.
 As the channel copy number distributions for each Shine-Dalgarno sequence mutant were broad and overlapping, we chose to calculate the survival probability through logistic regression -- a method that requires no binning of the data providing the least biased estimate of survival probability.
 Logistic regression is a technique that has been used in medical statistics since the late 1950's to describe diverse phenomena such as dose response curves, criminal recidivism, and survival probabilities for patients after treatment [@anderson2003; @mishra2016; @stahler2013].
 It has also found much use in machine learning to tune a binary or categorical response given a continuous input [@cheng2009; @dreiseitl2002; @ng].

-In this section, we derive a statistical model for estimating the most-likely values for the coefficients $\beta_0$ and $\beta_1$ and use Bayes' theorem to provide an interpretation for the statistical meaning.
+&nbsp;&nbsp;&nbsp;&nbsp;In this section, we derive a statistical model for estimating the most-likely values for the coefficients $\beta_0$ and $\beta_1$ and use Bayes' theorem to provide an interpretation for the statistical meaning.